krateoplatformops/helm-values-validator-action/README.md

 ### `ignore`

 List of property to be ignored.
 Default `""`.
+String of properties separated by comma.

 ## Example usage